We are living in an age of accessible data.

-Analytics lets you take the data from that time period and determine how much a particular campaign actually brought in.
+Analytics lets you take the data from that time period and determine how much a particular campaign actually brought in - its marketing impact.
 If you got 100 email opt-ins on the first day you started your PPC campaign, how many of those came from the ad itself?

 If you determine if the marketing initiative itself worked, getting funding is much easier.
 And if it didn’t work, you can save money spent on continuing the initiative.

 With marketing analytics, you can clearly demonstrate not just that something is or isn't working, but also why.
 And with that "why," you can convince people to make a change.